 - It can be used for making pesto with pasta, of course, but not only.
 I mix it with potatoes or rice, I use it as a spread under cheese or for making wraps, I put it into salad dressings, and so on.
 It’s amazing stirred into eggs for making omelets or scrambled eggs.

-- Another staple in my freezer and fridge.
+- This amazing wild garlic paste is another staple in my freezer and fridge.
 When picking wild garlic, the first thing I do is the pesto.
 Then I decide what I want to cook with the fresh leaves during the next few days, weigh the amounts I need for each recipe and store those separately in the fridge.
 I use all the remaining leaves to make the paste.

 - It is incredibly versatile, once you’ve had it, you will not want to miss it anymore.
 Add it to soups, stews, dressings, marinades, eggs, pretty much anything you can think of.